-With all the hoopla and the stress of an impending test day, it's not surprising that so many students often find themselves wondering why this test matters so much in the first place.
-From a practical standpoint it may not be particularly relevant—it DOES matter and there’s really no getting around it—however we feel that asking this question can help you refocus why you're spending so much time studying for, and worrying about, this test in the first place.
-So, let's ask (and answer) it: Why exactly is the GRE so important?
+There is a lot of stress that surrounds an impending test day.
+It’s not surprising, then, that so many students often wonder why this test matters so much in the first place.
+From a practical standpoint, it may not be particularly relevant.
+It does matter, and there’s really no getting around it.
+However, this asking this question can help you refocus why you’re spending so much time studying for and worrying about this test.
+So, let’s ask and answer it.
+Why is your GRE score so important?

-Much like the SAT and ACT are used in college admissions, the GRE is used as a standardized measure in graduate school admissions.
+Much like how colleges use the SAT and ACT in admissions, grad schools use the GRE as a standardized measure for admissions.
 Why?
-Because it is likely the only across-the-board numerical indicator that graduate schools have when comparing applicants.
-Admissions officers have no way of really knowing how one major in one college stacks up in difficulty to the same major in another college, or how a 4.0 GPA from one school compares to a 4.0 GPA from another (sure, they’ll be able to hazard a guess, but it’s still not an exact science).
+It’s likely the only across-the-board numerical indicator that graduate schools have when comparing applicants.
+Admissions officers have no way of really knowing how one major in one college stacks up in difficulty to the same major in another college.
+A 4.0 GPA from one school may compare differently to a 4.0 GPA from another.
+Sure, they’ll be able to hazard a guess, but it’s not an exact science.

-When it comes to the GRE, they know that everyone was given the more or less the same test content (at least initially), and thus the same potential to achieve a given score.
-This makes the GRE the single most important number on your application, even more important than your undergraduate GPA.
-In fact, some schools weigh your GRE several times more than your undergraduate GPA—which means that a test of only a few hours can weigh much more than four years of college!
+The GRE more or less tests the same content.
+So, everyone has roughly the same potential to achieve a given score.
+This make the GRE the single most important number on your application.
+It’s even more important than your undergraduate GPA.
+In fact, some schools weigh your GRE several times more than your undergraduate GPA.
+This means that a test of only a few hours can outweigh four years of college.

-The GRE is also considered to be a reasonably accurate predictor of first-year graduate school performance–which means, essentially, that if you do well on the GRE, you’re telling schools that you’ll do well during your first (and arguably most difficult) year of graduate school.
+What you may not know is that the GRE is often an accurate predictor of first-year graduate school performance.
+Essentially, if you do well on the GRE, you’re telling schools that you’ll do well during your first and arguably most difficult year.

 The Bottom Line

 Use this information to your advantage.
-Think of it this way—even if your GPA is below the median for the school of your choice, you can significantly improve your chances by thoroughly preparing for the GRE and scoring in a high percentile.
-And, if your GPA is well above the median for your dream school, you can make yourself a virtual shoo-in by getting a high GRE score and making sure everything else in your application is well taken care of.
-No matter which category you fall into, you can play the GRE score game to your advantage.
+Think of it this way, even if your GPA is below the median for the school of your choice, you can significantly improve your chances with your GRE score.
+Thoroughly prepare and score in a high percentile.
+If your GPA is well above the median for your dream school, you can stand out with a high score.
+Make sure everything else in your application is also well taken care of.
+No matter which category you fall into, play the GRE to your advantage.